Grace to you!

 You know what [New] Evangelization means?
 It’s bringing the Good News of Christ, the news of salvation to every part of society—wherever people are, and /or renewing the spirit of those cultures and peoples who used to believe but no longer have the same fervor they once had.
 In few simple words, it is renewal and “in-servicing.”

-Evangelization is the work of the Holy Spirit whom Pope John Paul II called, “the principal agent of evangelization.”
+Evangelization is the work of the Holy Spirit who Saint Pope John Paul II described as, “the principal agent of evangelization.”
 The Holy Spirit has a way of directing us to where the needs are; and if we listen, we will be able to speak or evangelize.

 Other times, God directs us through His angels.
 You know who the angels are?
 The bible calls them “ministering spirits sent forth to serve, for the sake of those who are to obtain salvation” (Hebrew 1:14).